Duxter7/GA-English-Notes/IT English 8 (A2).md

 That employee is very angry
 These children are very noisy
 Food over there is very expensive
-This person is very hungr
+This person is very hungry
+Those PCs are old
+It's very hot here (in here)